antonigrau1965/Stormysim/README.md

 # Stormysim
-This code correspond to a simulator for bacteorological pollution in coastal areas.
+This code corresponds to a simulator for bacteorological pollution in coastal areas.
 It has been implemented with EJS (Easy Java Simulations)